I was born on Valentine’s Day

 Not only was mama’s family financially poor, but she never felt like she had her mother’s love—a sadness and loneliness she carried with her all of her life.
 She tells of times she would cling to her mother and cry, asking her to say she loved her the most.
 I don’t think that ever happened.
 She also never knew her father.
 Once, as an adult, she sought to see him and was soundly rejected.
 Pain upon pain.
 Her brother did love her and took care of her even in her married years, and she adored him.

 In our youth, unfortunately, while we children all heard our mother say she loved us, she didn’t know an emotional way to express that.
 She saw that we never wanted for food or clothing or other material things, but she was physically distant.
-She didn’t like being hugged or kissed, unless she was under the influence of alcohol (again, just a fact).
+She didn’t like being hugged or kissed, unless she was under the influence of alcohol.
 In her later years, she tried to make up for all the lost hugs with long, drawn out embraces when we visited.
 By that time, many of us—myself included—were a bit jaded and unable to “feel” the love.
 Even today, when I browse through pictures of us siblings with mama, she may have her arms around us, but our arms are usually down by our sides and our body language shows our unease.
 I’m sure she noticed, but at the time we just couldn’t find a way to break through the wall that had been erected over all those years.
 It’s a shame, really.
 She wanted love, but couldn’t accept love (fear of abandonment, maybe?), and then when she wanted to begin showing love, the folks she had shunned physically and emotionally for all those years struggled to respond appropriately.

 I won’t begin to speak for my siblings—their story is their own to share or not.
 For myself, l can say that after several years of therapy, having children of my own, growing in my walk with God, and just plain practicing forgiveness (often on a daily basis), I did get to the point where I could hug my mama and let her hug me as long as she wanted.
 Learning about life, emotions, and relationships enabled me to be near her and not feel like a stranger.
 I did love my mother, but the mother in my head was not the mama I got.
 And at a point of understanding I accepted that fact and just loved her for what she was.
-I read a lot from folks who say their mother is their best friend.
+Almost daily I read comments from folks who say their mother is their best friend.
 I cannot say that ever happened for me, but it does not change the fact that I loved her.

 From the beginning, my childhood was “eventful.”
-Mama did not make wise decisions, and many of her decisions placed her children in the middle of dangerous situations.
+Mama did not make wise decisions, and many of her behaviors placed her children in the middle of dangerous situations.
 She started drinking at a young age, because it was the only way she could stomach her life choices.
 She was exploited, used, and abused by the men she knew.
 I’ve often wondered if there was ever truly a man in her life that just simply loved her.
 Honestly, I believe that she never felt loved to the depth that she sought.
 She looked everywhere for love and acceptance, which she seemed to think a man could give her.
 As a result, there were lots of men in my mother’s life—six marriages, mild flirtations, outright affairs.
 Ultimately, the majority of her life was spent looking for what she could not find, hiding her desperation behind a bottle of anything she could get her hands on that contained any amount of alcohol.

 Mama had this terrible need to be the center of attention, to the opposite effect that it nearly drove her family away from her.
 Even as children, she did not want to share us with anyone else.
 If we wanted to spend the night with a friend or spend time with her brother’s family, she reacted as if we had just told her we hated her.
 The guilt trips were awful.
 We might get to do the thing we asked, but not without feeling terrible.

 As dating teens, we would hang out in the living room with our dates—and our mother.
 She sat in the chair across from us–often under the influence of alcohol–and inserted herself into our evening.
-As adults, when one of us would visit with her (without our spouses, at her request), she would tell us to keep our visit a secret from the other siblings.
+As adults, when one of us would visit with her (by ourselves, at her request), she would tell us to keep our visit a secret from the other siblings.
 She would share confidences for the purpose of keeping us on edge with each other.
 Mama wanted all of us to love just her, and though I don’t think she really understood what she was doing, it drove a wedge between the siblings.
 Even on holidays, when we would all gather at her house, there was a bit of strain between us.

 *Poem (c)Claudette Wood 1985